iitmcvg/iitmcvg.github.io/_posts/2018-07-17-Exploring-Adversarial-Reprogramming.md

     <figcaption>Pass through ImageNet model and remap outputs.</figcaption>
 </figure>

 The outputs of the ImageNet model are trained using the cross-entropy loss as is normal for any classification problem.
-L2 regularization of the weight $W$ was also done.
+L2 regularization of the weight $$W$$ was also done.

 The results of the paper were quite interesting.
 Here are some important observations: